UFAL-DSG/teyb/README.md

 teyb Dialog System Testing Framework
 ====================================

-This project is a web-service for testing of dialog systems over internet.
+This project is a web-service for testing of dialog systems over the Internet.
 The idea is that dialog system creators can share simulators for the same task and `teyb` will act as a proxy for continuous objective testing of dialog systems.

 ## API